-Rabobank strongly encourages early, active and ongoing engagement with farmers and growers when developing any policies that will impact upon the primary sector.
-Rabobank believes this will help aid the development of policies that are practical, fit-for-purpose, minimise the likelihood of negative unintended consequences, and ultimately increase the likelihood that the policies are embraced by the primary sector.
+Rabobank strongly encourages the Government to include provision within the Emissions Reduction Plan for early, active and ongoing engagement with farmers and growers when developing any policies that will impact upon the primary sector.

+Rabobank believes this will help aid the development of policies that are practical, fit-forpurpose, minimise the likelihood of negative unintended consequences, and ultimately increase the likelihood that the policies are embraced by the primary sector.